monte-kotte/selenium-demoqa/README.md

 # Selenium demoQA - spring and no-spring testing setup

-The project contains Spring Boot and no-spring testing setup for demoqa.com students practice form.
+The project provides two independent modules for testing the demoqa.com students practice form:

+- One uses Spring Context and Spring Test for integration.
+- The other follows a no-spring approach with plain TestNG and Selenium.

 ## Run all tests (with default profile - chrome)